jordgubben/la-femme-rouge/README.md

 The LFR 'runtime' single header file `lfr.h` has no dependencies exept for a handfull of standard C headers.

 The editor uses [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) for UI widgets.
-It's currently also uses a very small fraction of [GLFW](https://www.glfw.org/) that should probably be refactored out at some point.

 Both example applications use OpenGL, [GLEW](http://glew.sourceforge.net/) and [GLFW](https://www.glfw.org/).
 The later two are both available from [Homebrew](https://brew.sh/) for macOS users.